luaugg/koala-server-plugins/wildtp/README.md

 # Defaults to: 29,999,984 (or 30,000,000 - 16).
 teleportBoundary: 29999984

+locations:
   # Whether or not wilderness teleportation is allowed in the Overworld.
   # Defaults to: true.
   overworldTeleportAllowed: true

   # Whether or not wilderness teleportation is allowed in the Nether.
   # Defaults to: false.
   netherTeleportAllowed: false

   # Whether or not wilderness teleportation is allowed in The End.
   # Defaults to: false.
   endTeleportAllowed: false
 ```

 Using this plugin requires the permission `WildernessTeleport.wild`.